octapf/technical-test/README.md

 ---

-Enum top 5 features a table web component should have
+## Enum top 5 features a table web component should have

+1. Sorting by one or multiple columns
+2. Filtering
+3. Grouping
+4. Tree mode
+5. Cell and Row Editing

 # Ex 3: